loginom/loginom-help-en-omegat/data/integration/import/1c-db.md

 * **Connection** enables to display a string of connection to data source.
 It cannot be edited.
 * **Request text** is a field for request to base entry.
 It determines structure and content of the imported table.
 Both Cyrillic 1C and SQL syntax are supported.

 [Preview…](../../visualization/preview/preview.md) button enables to access request accuracy.
-It displays up to 100 first lines of the resulting table.
+It displays up to 100 first rows of the resulting table.

 ## Use of Parameters in Requests